v-dav/product-lifecycle-management-app-proof-of-concept/README.md

        - Ensured proper SLF4J logging with a simple logging backend.
        - Configured and tested logging in the Part class and Main test class.
    - **Argumentation**: used a logging framework SLF4J to log important events and errors to ensure that exceptions are caught and logged properly.
 Ensuring that exceptions are caught and logged properly.
 Si I imported SLF4J for logging and added logging statements in setters to log errors when invalid data is attempted to be set, before throwing exceptions.
 I added also slf4j-simple dependancy to handle this.
 By default, the logging output will be directed to the console (standard output), not a file.
 If we want to log messages to a file, we will need to use a logging framework that supports file logging, such as Logback or Log4J.
+   <br></br>
+3. **Performances**:
+   - Kept code **clean, simple, readable and maintainable**
+   - Avoid **redundant** validations
+     <br></br>
+4. **Future Entity Additions:**
+   - Defined an **Interfaces** that define common behaviours
+   - Created an **Abstract Base Classes** that implements the interface and provides common properties and methods.
+   - Extended ****the **Base Class in Specific Entities, Services, Dao and Controllers**: Modified existing classes to extend the base classes, ensuring they inherit the common behaviors and keep proper individual behaviours and fields.
+   - Established **Parent-Child** relationships between parts
+   - **Argumentation**: To address the requirement of adding new entities with similar behaviors but not necessarily all of them, we can use **inheritance** and **interfaces** to create a flexible and reusable design.
+This approach allows us to define common behaviors in a base class or interface and then extend or implement them in specific entities making the system adaptable to future changes
+     <br></br>
+5. **Global Customer Base:**
+   - **Resource Bundle Usage**: All messages are fetched from the external resource bundles to support multiple languages (e.g., .properties files).
+They are in src/resources folder.
+   - **Localized Error and Logger Messages**: Both validation error messages and logger error messages are localized, meaning that they are displayed in the appropriate language based on the user’s locale.
+If we change `Locale.FRENCH` or Locale.ENGLISH we will have the logged messages and errors in FRENCH or ENGLISH.
+   - **Argumentation**: We need to ensure that our application is designed with internationalization (i18n) and localization (l10n) in mind.
+This means our application should support multiple languages and regional formats, and be flexible enough to adapt to various cultural contexts.
+     <br></br>
+6. **Service Integration and Reusability:**
+    - **Added Detailed JavaDoc Comments**: Added comprehensive JavaDoc comments for the classes and each method, providing clear explanations of their purpose and usage.
+This documentation helps other developers understand the code’s functionality and how to integrate and extend it.
+    - - Using Object-Oriented Programming **Inheritance** and **Interface** concepts with following benefits:
+      - **Reusability**: New entities can extend AbstractEntity to inherit common behaviors, reducing code duplication.
+      - **Flexibility**: Entities can override methods from the base class to provide specific implementations if needed.
+      - **Maintainability**: Centralizing common behaviors in a base class makes the code easier to maintain and extend.

 # Not Expected and Not Implemented Improvements

 1. **User Management**: No implementation details for user creation and login mechanisms.